Depression and Mental Health Conditions

 Depression is an illness that causes you to feel sad, lose interest in activities that you’ve always enjoyed, withdraw from others and have little energy.
 It’s different from normal feelings of sadness, grief or low energy.
 Depression can also cause people to feel hopeless about the future and even think about suicide.

 Many people, and sometimes their families, feel embarrassed or ashamed about having depression.
 Don’t let these feelings stand in the way of getting treatment.
 Remember that depression is a common illness.
 It affects the young and old, men and women, all ethnic groups, and all professions.

 If you think you may be depressed, tell your doctor.
 Treatment can help you enjoy life again.
 The sooner you get treatment, the sooner you will feel better.1

-Depression is one of the most common mental illnesses in the United States, affecting an estimated 11 million adults.2 Of these, two thirds do not actively seek nor receive proper treatment,3 which can result in severe impairments that interfere with or limit their ability to engage in important life activities.
+Depression is a leading cause of disability in the US.2 Of the 19.4 million individuals who experience depression, 34% do not receive treatment3 which can result in severe impairments that interfere with or limit their ability to engage in important life activities.